tensorbase/tensorbase_frontier_edition/README.md

 Read more about TensorBase Frontier Edition from the [website](https://tensorbase.io/).

 The alpha plan of TensorBase FE is in progress.
-If you are interesting to preview, go to the [website](https://tensorbase.io/) for free application.
+If you are interested to preview, go to the [website](https://tensorbase.io/) for free application.

 An open source TensorBase Base Edition is also in progress.
 If you are a developer and interesting, go to the [TensorBase BE](https://github.com/tensorbase/tensorbase) project.